-Sandra is excited to be working with the Las Vegas Contemporary Dance Theatre.
-She is thrilled to return to her first love - dance.
+Sandra is excited to be working with the Contemporary West Dance Theatre.
+She is thrilled to return to her first love – dance.
 Locally, she has worked with Nevada Conservatory Theatre, Dance in The Desert, the Performing Arts Society of Nevada, and the Rainbow Company.
 Additional credits include work with American Dance Festival, Shapiro and Smith, Deeply Rooted Dance Theatre, and Bear in The Big Blue House Live!
 Originally from Honolulu, Hawaii, Ms. Fong holds a Bachelor of Arts in dance from the University of Hawaii at Manoa and a Master of Fine Arts in lighting design from the University of Nevada, Las Vegas.

 Matthew attends the University of Nevada, Las Vegas and is working toward a B.A. in Theatrical Design and Technology in the field of Lighting Design.
 He has work experience with companies such as Nevada Conservatory Theatre, Super Summer Theatre, Endless Productions, as well as Cirque du Soleil.
 Matthew has a strong passion for lighting and is excited to continue with his passion by designing for the LVCDT.